Testing and Release Discipline

 This stack is tightly coupled:

-- compiler changes can alter emitted package boundaries
+- compiler work can alter emitted package boundaries

-- source-package changes can affect runtime behavior and manifests
+- source-package work can affect runtime behavior and manifests

-- binding-package changes can affect overload resolution and CLR interop
+- binding-package work can affect overload resolution and CLR interop

 - downstream apps expose the combined behavior of all of the above

-That is why the current documentation treats release work as an ecosystem-level decision instead of a set of isolated repo actions.
+Release work is an ecosystem-level decision instead of a set of isolated repo actions.